Meals

 Limitation on providing meals (e.g. only refreshment for events lasting for half a day or more) No specific rules

-Maximum value for meals (e.g., EUR 60) – please specify by meal (breakfast, lunch, dinner) where applicable EUR 60 maximum per meal in the national territory.
-EUR 90 maximum per meal in international events (unless another amount, greater or not, is established by a Code of Ethics or national law of the country where the event takes place).
+Maximum value for meals (e.g., EUR 60) – please specify by meal (breakfast, lunch, dinner) where applicable EUR60 maximum per meal in the national territory and EUR90 in international events (unless the country in which the event takes place has a different Code of Ethics or national legislation, in which case such different amount shall apply, even if it is higher).

 Other restriction (e.g. no alcohol may be offered) Not applicable